Finding an Effective Treatment in Dry Needling

 Many states have no defined opinion, such as:

-The Future of Dry Needling Is Bright
+The Future of Dry Needling Is Bright for Occupational Therapists

 In conclusion, dry needling has proven to be an effective modality for treating patients within the occupational therapy scope of practice.
 Dry needling is gaining momentum in occupational therapy; the ASHT and AOTA are beginning to recognize dry needling as an evidence-based treatment for occupational performance.
 The future as an OT in dry needling is exciting and I’m looking forward to seeing more OTs using it in their practices.